pukster/EaselJS/README.txt

 This is my attempt to optimize the EaselJS library by minimizing matrix multiplications and screen redraws.
 After each addition a benchmark test is run to observe the performance increase.

+Benchmark Test: The benchmark test located in benchmark.html draws a large number of shapes with complex gradients and with alpha transparency values.
+It then averages out the run time over 100 trials.
+This same test is used after each code optimization to see its effects.

+--Test 1): The first test uses the unmodified EaselJS library.
+It removes all children from the stage every trial iteration, creates new shapes, draws new graphics for that shape and calls update WITHOUT first calling clear().
+	-Stage.autoClear==false
+	-Stage.enableMouseOver(0)
+	-Stage.mouseEnabled==false

+	-Average Run Time: 491.93 ms

 EASELJS LIBRARY: